 44 runners of varying backgrounds were asked to run on treadmills using different breathing patterns.
 Some were allowed to use random breathing patterns while others used a specific breathing pattern.
 The conclusion?
 The latter group had a better running economy and airflow dynamics than the “unpatterned” group.

 In my opinion, the ideal running-to-breathing ratio for beginners is the 3:2 pattern in which the footstrike is coordinated with inhalation and exhalation in an odd-even pattern.
 Your exhale alternates sides in a balanced manner.
 This eliminates the risk of always landing on the same foot at the start of the exhalation, and injuring the “overworked” side.

 If you’re not alternating your exhalation footstrike, one side of your body is endlessly absorbing the greatest impact, which might set the stage for injury and other functional problems.

 But when you alternate sides, the stress effects of running will be distributed evenly across both sides of your body, helping you decrease the risks of overuse and injury.

 Experiment With Other Patterns

-Breathing this way will help you deliver more oxygen to the circulatory system and working muscles, boosting performance and preventing nausea and fatigue.
+Belly breathing—also known as deep, diaphragmatic breathing—will help you deliver more oxygen to your circulatory system and working muscles.
+This, in turn, boosts your performance and prevents nausea and fatigue.